wkumari/draft-wkumari-dnsop-extended-error/README.md

    stub resolver queries a name which is DNSSEC bogus [RFC8499] (using a validating resolver), the stub resolver receives only a SERVFAIL in response.
-Unfortunately, the SERVFAIL Response Code (RCODE) is used to signal many sorts of DNS errors, and so the stub resolvers only option is to ask the next configured DNS resolver.
-The result of trying the next resolver is one of two outcomes: either the next resolver also validates, and a SERVFAIL is returned again; or the next resolver is not a validating resolver, and the user is returned a potentially harmful result.
+Unfortunately, the SERVFAIL Response Code (RCODE) is used to signal many sorts of DNS errors, and so the stub resolver's only option is to ask the next configured DNS resolver.
+The result of trying the next resolver is one of two outcomes: either the next resolver also validates, and a SERVFAIL is returned again, or the next resolver is not a validating resolver, and the user is returned a potentially harmful result.
 With an Extended DNS Error (EDE) option enclosed in the response message, the resolver is able to